a11yproject/a11yproject.com/src/posts/a-guide-to-troublesome-ui-components.md

 A common opinion is that accessibility is expensive, and that if you think accessibility is expensive, you can deal with it later.

-Here’s the twist: it <strong>will</strong> be expensive if you deal with it later.However, accessibility is not expensive if you discuss it as a team early in the process.
+Here’s the twist: it <strong>will</strong> be expensive if you deal with it later.
+However, accessibility is not expensive if you discuss it as a team early in the process.

 It is possible to build just about anything, it comes down to time and money.
 But no client ever has said, “Hey, we have a lot of time and money!”
 Accessibility is not expensive if you proactively plan for it.
 That’s why you need to learn how to avoid some of the common pitfalls.